10bulls10/One-Time-Pad-Encryption/README.md

  --------------------------------------------------------------------------------------------

  This is the repo for a one time pad encryption application I'm building to learn some Python.
- Goals: Pad generation, encoding, decoding, GUI, overwriting fiels for security
+ Goals: Pad generation, encoding, decoding, GUI, overwriting files for security